zeveck/json_to_md/README.md

 - `convert-gui.html` - Web-based GUI converter
 - `README.md` - This documentation

-## Tips

-- Works with various JSON conversation formats
-- The converter handles both single-step and multi-step assistant responses
-- Thinking blocks are clearly marked and formatted as quotes
-- Code blocks and markdown formatting from the original conversation are preserved
-- File names are automatically generated from the original JSON filename
-- Supports both `.conversation.json` and `.json` file extensions

 ## License

 MIT License - see below for full text.